 where $\int d\Gamma$ indicates the integral over the entire phase space, and moreover incorporates some suitable (textbook) normalization constant, accounting for the correct dimensionality of the integral and the proper counting of indistinguishable particles.
 Accordingly, the thermal equilibrium fluctuations of $A(\phi)$ can be quantified by

 Overall, the similarities and differences compared to the quantum case (previous section) are obvious and well-known.

 Let us first focus on observables $A(\phi)$ which depend non-trivially on only a few of the very many components of $\phi$, and which therefore may be denoted as microscopic observables.
-A particularly simple example is one component of the momentum of one particle (in cartesians coordinates).
+A particularly simple example is one component of the momentum of one particle (in cartesian coordinates).
 In the latter special case, the fluctuations of the observable $A(\phi)$ are well-known to be governed (in very good approximation for sufficiently large systems) by the equipartition theorem, implying $\sigma_{\!
-A}^2=mk_BT$, where $m$ is the mass of the considered particle, $k_B$ Boltzmann's constant, and $T$ the temperature associated with the microcanonical ensemble $\rho_{mc}$.
+A}^2=mk_BT$, where $m$ is the mass of the considered particle, $k_B$ Boltzmann's constant, and $T$ the temperature associated with the microcanonical ensemble $\rho_{\rm mc}$.
 The salient point is that those fluctuations are generally {\em not} negligible on the characteristic (microscopic) scale of the considered observable.
 It seems reasonable to expect that a qualitatively similar behavior will also be recovered for more general microscopic observables $A(\phi)$: Whenever looking at some system properties on the microscopic scale, the statistical fluctuations (at thermal equilibrium) are expected to be non-negligible.